neilgrom/neilgrom.github.io/_posts/2025-04-15-blog-post-title-from-name.md

 ---
-title: ""
+title: "Self-Reflection: What's the End Goal?"
 date: 2025-04-15 21:10:53 +0000
 tags: ["Reflection"]
 ---

-# How AI is making me a Better Person
+# Self-Reflection: What's the End Goal?

 Okay, you got me.
 This is my self(ish)-humour trying to get all the clicks I can after coming back from another (longer than expected) hiatus.
 I know the Argentina experience had me removed for nearly a month, then after only 2 posts back I already don't post?